Banner

 Description

 BAE Systems' Type 26 - GCS is a multi-role warship designed for joint or multinational contingent operations across the full spectrum of warfare.
-Delivered in anti-submarine, air defence and general purpose variants, it will be capable of operating independently or as part of a task group.
+The Global Combat Ship will be a highly capable and versatile multi-mission warship designed to support anti-submarine warfare, air defence and general purpose operations anywhere on the world’s oceans.

 The Type 26 is the future Anti-Submarine Warfare Frigate that will replace the Royal Navy's 13 Type 23 frigates and other ships.
 The programme has been in development since 1998, initially under the designation "Future Surface Combatant (FSC)".
 The FSC concept was brought forward in the 2008 budget, at the expense of two Type 45 destroyers being cancelled.